 Also read: Collaborative Tools: A New Way of Working

 To maintain your company culture while working remotely, it’s also important to have real-time interactions with your employees.
-Favor instant messaging for more spontaneity, and don’t hesitate to schedule short videoconference meetings to exchange with employees.
+Favour instant messaging for more spontaneity, and don’t hesitate to schedule short videoconference meetings to exchange with employees.
 You can also broadcast live video from your internal social network to address all employees at once.
 This feature can be used to deliver a message from the company president, conduct a Q&A session, and much more.

 That said, you’ll have to make sure employees know how to use the tools you provide.
 So, don’t hesitate to organize a training session to make them feel more comfortable with the platform.